 Cooperation Canada recognizes the importance of strategic collaboration in efforts to dismantle systemic racism in Canada and abroad.
-The organization is undergoing its own internal process of anti-racist organizational change and collaborating with the rest of the sector to ensure transparency, coordination and peer-to-peer learning on anti-racist organizational shifts and broader engagement.
+The organization is undergoing its own internal process of anti-racist institutional change and collaborating with the rest of the sector to ensure collective and inclusive approaches.

-Over the past months, Cooperation Canada has been leading a diverse advisory group that has developed a comprehensive framework for anti-racist efforts of Canada’s international cooperation sector.
-The Framework outlines key commitments towards anti-racist efforts in shifting institutional structures and processes, as well as the work of sector organizations, particularly relating to partnerships, program design and implementation, advocacy, story-telling, and communications more broadly.
+Cooperation Canada has convened an advisory group, which has articulated avenues of collective action towards a more anti-racist sector in the Anti-Racism Framework for Canada’s International Cooperation Sector.
+The Framework outlines key commitments ranging from efforts to shift institutional structures and processes, to addressing racial bias in the work of sector organizations, particularly relating to partnerships, program design and implementation, advocacy, storytelling, and communications more broadly.